Efficient & Selective Ion Pumps based on Ratchet Mechanisms

 Introduction

 I propose a novel membrane-like device that utilizes a ratchet mechanism to drive ions selectively up a concentration gradient.
-This device can serve as a building block for an efficient, ion-selective separations technology.
+This device can serve as a building block for an efficient, ion selective separations technology.

-Importance of Ion Selective Separation
+Applications of Ion Selective Separation

 Ion selective separation with membrane-based processes may advance dramatically technologies for: